 CRRSAA Grants: Supporting Our Students

-Continuing our support for students who have been adversely affected by the coronavirus pandemic, Seminole State College will distribute $4,075,030 in Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA) of 2021 funding to PELL and financial aid-eligible students enrolled in Spring Term 2021.
-If funding remains, grants may also be available in Summer 2021.
+Continuing our support for students who have been adversely affected by the coronavirus pandemic, Seminole State College will distribute the remainder of $4,075,030 in Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA) of 2021 funding to PELL and financial aid-eligible students enrolled in Summer Term 2021.

-The emergency funding provides financial aid eligible students taking six or more credit hours with a grant of $250 or $500.
+The emergency funding provides financial aid-eligible students taking six or more credit hours with a grant of $5oo or $1,000.
 CRRSAA grants can be used for education and expenses related to food, housing, health care (including mental health), childcare, transportation, and technology.

 Our intent is to distribute CRRSAA funds as widely and equitably as possible, while prioritizing students with the greatest need.
 We recognize the financial challenges caused by the coronavirus pandemic and trust the CRRSAA grants will provide help to keep you moving forward personally and academically.
 Remember, we are here for you.
 GO State.
 GO Far.